-- You may be told not to eat or drink anything for a few hours before the procedure.
+You may be told not to eat or drink anything for a few hours before the scan .

 are allergic to iodine.

-- Generally, you do not need to stop eating or drinking before a CT scan, unless a contrast
+Generally, you don't need to stop eating or drinking before a CT scan, unless a contrast

 dye will be used.
 Your healthcare provider will give you special instructions ahead